What is the difference between physical and chemical changes?

 Physical and Chemical changes in the matter

-The changes that may occur to the matter are the physical changes and the chemical changes.
+The changes that may occur in matter are physical and chemical.

-The melting of a candle is a physical change, while the burning of a candle is a chemical change, The freezing of any liquid matter as water is a physical change.
+The melting of a candle is a physical change, while the burning of a candle is a chemical change.
+The freezing of any liquid matter, such as water, is a physical change.

 Physical changes